RESIDENTIAL WATER HEATING

 Cons

-Requires some type of backup water heaters for cloudy days.
+Requires backup water heater for cloudiest days.

 Installers hard to find (but can be D-I-Y friendly).